rust-lang/const-eval/promotion.md

 it is unlikely to be the desired behavior in most cases and very likey to be confusing to the user.
 If such behavior is desired, the user can still use an explicit `static` or `const` item and refer to that.

+*Dynamic check.* The Miri engine could dynamically check this by ensuring that the result of computing a promoted is a value that does not need dropping.

 ## `&` in `const` and `static`